KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 The above snippet is the custom styling applied throughout the app to make it look decent.

 As mentioned earlier, this application is geared towards building a shopping cart and so you need some dummy data to play with.
-Here, you will need to add images.
-Create a folder called `img` in the `src` folder and add three images namely: `image-1.jpg`, ` image-2.``jpg `, and ` image-3.jp``g `.
+Here, you need to add some images in the project.
+Create a folder called `img` in the `src` folder and add three images namely: `image-1.jpg`, `image-2.jpg`, and `image-3.jpg`.
 Better still, you can use the images in the [repository](https://github.com/KingIdee/auth0-mobx-shopping-cart/tree/master/src/img).

 After setting up the app CSS style and adding images to your project, you will now proceed to build your components.